Kartikeytt/CI-CD-pipeline-deployment-project/README.md

 ---

-## 📄 Automated Deployment Script (`deploy.sh`)
+## 📄 Automated Deployment

-Save the entire block of code below into a file named `deploy.sh` on your EC2 instance or paste it directly inside your Jenkins pipeline script runner.
+Save the entire block of code below into a file named on your EC2 instance or paste it directly inside your Jenkins pipeline script runner.

 ```bash
 #!/bin/bash